Overview

 Finding The Loyalist Collection in the Harriet Irving Library:

-The Collection is found on the 5th Floor, in an area known as room 520A of the Harriet Irving Library and shelved and orgnaised into 5 main sections: Church (LCR); Family (LFR); Military (LMR); Public (government) (LPR) - this category is further sub-divided into America (U. S.), Great Britain, Jamaica, New Brunswick, Nova Scotia, Ontario, Quebec, and Prince Edward Island; and Special Collections (LSC).
+The Collection is found on the 5th Floor, in an area known as room 520A of the Harriet Irving Library and shelved and organised into 5 main sections: Church (LCR); Family (LFR); Military (LMR); Public (government) (LPR) - this category is further sub-divided into America (U. S.), Great Britain, Jamaica, New Brunswick, Nova Scotia, Ontario, Quebec, and Prince Edward Island; and Special Collections (LSC).

-Reading call numbers
+Reading call numbers:

 HIL-MICL FC LFR .B7E3L4 is located in The Loyalist Collection (HIL-MICL) on open shelves with the microfilm, in the Family Records section (LFR). “.B7E3L4” represents the call number within that section.